oroinc/documentation/admin_guide/user_management/user_management_overview.rst

 For each organization:
 """"""""""""""""""""""
-- Users that belong to the organization (in the Enterprise edition only)
+- Users who belong to the organization (in the Enterprise edition only)

 The ways to create and manage the organization records is described in the :ref:`Organization Records Management guide <user-management-organizations>`